CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     psql: error: connection to server at "db" (172.30.154.239), port 5432 failed: fe_sendauth: no password supplied`
     ```

     This is due to the fact that meanwhile we are defining `POSTGRESQL_PASSWORD` the application is expecting `PGPASSWPRD`.
-This mean that the fix is:
+This means that the fix is:

     ```diff
                        key: POSTGRES_HOST_AUTH_METHOD